xpgram/advance-wars/README.md

 This project is a rebuild of the 2008 game titled above.
 It was chosen because it's a really good game, and because I won't have to draw any art.

-You can play the current public build[→here.](https://xpgram.github.io/armed-revolt/game.html)
+You can play the current public build[→here.](https://xpgram.github.io/armed-revolt/game.html)  (Beware sound)
 Be wary of [these issues](#known-issues), though.

 The controls are listed below the game window, but I don't have button prompts in the UI yet, so it may still be confusing.
 I'm working on fixing that.